dilip666/dilip666/README.md

 ## 📈 Stats
 - 💪 Self-taught and continuously learning new skills!
 - 🏆 Won Hackathon 2022 and developed multiple innovative projects like a Sideway Parking System and a Face Recognition App.
+- 🏆 2023 GATE Qualifier.
-- 🚀 Future Goal: Transition to a high-paying Design Engineer role or contribute to impactful projects in technology.
+- 🚀 Future Goal: Transition to a SDE role or contribute to impactful projects in Software technology.

 ---